sales hunter vs farmer

 Cultivate relationships and prevent churn: customer retention is a critical metric that reflects how well a business is doing.
 By cultivating relationships, farmers can ensure customers are satisfied with the product and provide confidence that they are there to support them.

-Grow net dollar retention and lifetime customer value: Both are essential metrics for SaaS companies because they indicate how healthy a business is.
+Grow net revenue retention and lifetime customer value: Both are essential metrics for SaaS companies because they indicate how healthy a business is.
 Farmers can play a significant role by increasing both metrics.

 Cons